-Property, plant and equipment are stated at cost less accumulated amortization and impairment losses.
+Property, plant and equipment are stated at cost less accumulated depreciation and impairment losses.
 Cost includes expenditures that are directly attributable to the acquisition of the asset or its development when those costs are necessarily incurred for the asset to function in the manner intended by management.
 When parts of an item of property, plant and equipment have different useful lives, they are accounted for as separate items of property, plant and equipment.

-All assets having limited useful lives are amortized using the straight-line over their estimated useful lives.
-Assets are amortized from the date of acquisition.
-Internally constructed assets are amortized from the time an asset is capable of operating in the manner intended by management.
+All assets having limited useful lives are depreciated using the straight-line or declining balance method over their estimated useful lives.
+Assets are depreciated from the date of acquisition.
+Internally constructed assets are depreciated from the time an asset is capable of operating in the manner intended by management.

-In the year of acquisition, amortization is taken at one-half of the below rates.
+In the year of acquisition, depreciation is taken at one-half of the below rates on buildings, distribution equipment, transportation equipment, office and other.

-The residual value, useful life and amortization method applied to each class of assets are reassessed at each reporting date.
+The residual value, useful life and depreciation method applied to each class of assets are reassessed at each reporting date.

-The amortization rates applicable for each class of asset are calculated on a straight-line basis as follows:
+The methods of depreciation and depreciation rates applicable for each class of asset are as follows: